 Passengers occupying their own seat can join the ANA Mileage Club.
 Children’s miles accrue at the same rates as adults.
 A Family Account Service allows members that reside outside of Japan to combine miles to book reward flights.
 ANA Card Family Miles are available for residents in Japan who are ANA Card holders (credit card).

-The Globetrotters View
+The Globetrotters View of ANA

 I must say this is the first airline review where I actually got kind of excited reading about it!
 They really do seem to take the needs of their expectant mothers and young infants into regard, on paper at least.
 We have not flown ANA but do recall Narita Airport as being pretty vast!